TEECOD3/Personal-Projects-Mono-Repo/README.md

 ## 🌟 Inspired By

-This project is **inspired by [Aiyeola's GitHub](https://github.com/aiyeola)** – a developer whose style and learning approach motivated me to start my own centralized framework playground.
+This project is **inspired by [Victor Aiyeola](https://github.com/aiyeola)** – a developer whose style and learning approach motivated me to start my own centralized framework playground.

 ---